-Karen and her husband of more than 33 years, Bobby, have five adult children and one grandchild.
-She treasures the time she can spend with her grandson RJ, who adores his Bubbie (grandmother).
-All five of their children have experienced domestic and international travel and have each received their bachelor's degree or higher.
-Karen has been a tremendous influence on her children and believes that "Education and life experiences give our youth the foundation to build upon so that our values, customs, and history live on in future generations."
+Supervisor Spiegel and her husband, Bobby, of 37 years, have five adult children and two grandchildren.
+She treasures the time she can spend with her grandson RJ and her granddaughter Makenna Rose, who adores their Bubbie (Karen) and brings happiness and joy.
+Supervisor Spiegel has tremendously influenced her children and believes that "Education and life experiences give our youth the foundation to build upon so that our values, customs and history live on in future generations."